Learn more about the Indigenous Studies Working Group, its aims, and its members. We welcome new members from any and all backgrounds.

 Winner of 2023 DC International Film Festival:

 Land Back and Sacred Land News: Arizona disputed land at Oak Flat threatened with copper mining; Rappahannock of VA reclaimed parcel of Fones Cliffs homeland.
-Contested buy backs occurred in Cayuga territory, upstate NY.
-Bison hunt news.
+Contested buy backs occurred in upstate NY, Cayuga territory.

 Woodrow Wilson Center Nature-Based Solutions and Indigenous Voices: Lessons from Canada 2/28 was recorded.
 Their Canada and Arctic programs periodically feature Indigenous issues.